-Indicator Description Analysis

-1 Percentage of staff in each of the Agenda Whilst the staff numbers

-for Change (AfC) Bands 1-9 and VSM examined are low the data

-(including executive Board members). does not demonstrate a

-significant concern with

-progression for BME staff.

-2 Relative likelihood of staff being Indicates that white

-appointed from shortlisting across all applicants are more likely

-posts than BME staff to be
+Indicator Description Analysis 1 Percentage of staff in each of the Agenda for Change (AfC) Bands 1-9 and VSM (including executive Board members).
+Whilst the staff numbers examined are low the data does not demonstrate a significant concern with progression for BME staff.
+2 Relative likelihood of staff being appointed from shortlisting across all posts Indicates that white applicants are more likely than BME staff to be appointed following shortlisting

-appointed following

-shortlisting

 3 Relative likelihood of staff entering the formal disciplinary process, as measured by entry into a formal disciplinary investigation Objective [x]: inclusive recruitment The data does not suggest that BME staff are more likely to enter a formal process than white staff.
-4 Relative likelihood of staff accessing non-mandatory and mandatory training and CPD The data shows that 88% of white employees accessed non-mandatory / mandatory training courses and CPD on ESR, as compared to 83% BME employees note - not all learning/CPD is recorded on ESR and hence this output may not be fully accurate 5 The percentage difference between the organisations' Board voting membership and its overall workforce NHS Somerset has one BME representative on the board.
+4 Relative likelihood of staff accessing non- mandatory and mandatory training and CPD The data shows that 88% of white employees accessed non-mandatory / mandatory training courses and CPD on ESR, as compared to 83% BME employees note - not all learning/CPD is recorded on ESR and hence this output may not be fully accurate 5 The percentage difference between the organisations' Board voting membership and its overall workforce NHS Somerset has one BME representative on the board.